Skip to main content

 Contractual Rights

 The court found the plaintiffs’ interests in foreshore areas are not easements at law, even though described as such in lease agreements and registered as such with the land title office.
 They are not interests that run with the land.
 At most, they are unregistered contractual rights, personal to and enforceable against only the grantor, per ss.
 20 and s.
 26 of the LTA.
 Accordingly, they cannot give rise to riparian rights enforceable against the defendant commercial oyster harvester or other third parties (555094 B.C.
 Ltd. v.
-Aphrodite’s Garden Oyster Company Ltd., 2022 BCSC 461).
+Aphrodite’s Garden Oyster Co.
+Ltd., 2022 BCSC 461).